johnnolan/johnnolan.dev/src/hcta/articles/ams-three-architecture.md

 ## Using AMS (ArchiMate, Mermaid and Structurizr)

-In this article I want to go over a set of tooling and ways of working I use to
+In this article I want to go over a set of tooling and ways of working I use to:

 - Provide the correct diagram to tell your story
 - Maintain your knowledge of the business in one place